Multiloop functional renormalization group from single bosons: Multiloop SBE fRG formalism

 A parametrization of the form of Eq.~\eqref{eq:nablaSBE} is then possible for the vertex $\nabla^{(\mathcal{B})}_r$ containing all diagrams that are reducible with respect to the bosonic part $\mathcal{B}_r$ instead of the whole bare interaction $U$, which introduces the notion of \emph{$\mathcal{B}$-reducibility} as a new diagrammatic criterion.
 Namely, we have the equality

 that still allows us to work with objects whose frequency and momentum dependencies are much simpler than those of the full vertex $V$, i.e., $w^{(\mathcal{B})}_r(Q_r)$ and $\lambda^{(\mathcal{B})}_r(Q_r,k_r)$.
 Relations connecting $w^{(\mathcal{B})}_r(Q_r)$ and $\lambda^{(\mathcal{B})}_r(Q_r,k_r)$ to their counterparts $w_r(Q_r,k_r,k^\prime_{r})$ and $\lambda_r(Q_r,k_r,k^\prime_{r})$ defined from $U$-reducibility can also be worked out.
-In the following, we will employ the SBE formalism based on $U$-reducibility but the relations derived in the rest of Sec.~\ref{sec:Method} are in principle still valid for non-local interactions by reintroducing the ``$(\mathcal{B})$'' superscript and with very few other modifications to consider.
+In the following, we will employ the SBE formalism based on $U$-reducibility but the relations derived in the rest of Sec.~\ref{sec:Method} are in principle still valid for non-local interactions after reintroducing the ``$(\mathcal{B})$'' superscript and making only a few additional modifications.
 For more details on the latter, we refer to the recent studies~\cite{AlEryani2024,AlEryani2025} which treat the extended Hubbard model~\cite{Zhang1989,Terletska2017,Terletska2018,Paki2019} and the Hubbard-Holstein model~\cite{Holstein1959,Freericks1995,Capone2004} using the $1\ell$ fRG formulated within this generalization of the SBE approach based on $\mathcal{B}$-reducibility~\footnote{As an example, we can mention that the bosonic propagators $w_r^{(\mathcal{B})}$ must be set to $\mathcal{B}_r$, instead of $U$ for $w_r$, for the initial conditions of conventional implementations of the fRG flow~\cite{Husemann2009}.}.